 Next, map each dead URL to an archived snapshot.
 Manually, you can do this one-by-one.
 For a pile of URLs, use TinyUtils Wayback Fixer to bulk map URLs to snapshots and export the results.

 Snapshot picking is where people waste time.
-A simple rule that works: pick the newest capture that still looks “complete” (has the content, not just a shell page).
-If the newest capture is broken, go back a few months.
+A simple rule that works: pick the newest capture that still looks complete (has the real content, headings, and body copy).
+If the newest capture is broken, step back a few months and try again.

 # Example output mapping (also made-up)